How to normalize a vector in Python

 print(normalized)

-Here, the norm of tiny_vector is so close to zero that the division becomes numerically unstable, which can lead to errors.
-The next example shows how you can prevent this with a small adjustment to the calculation.
+The norm of tiny_vector is so close to zero that standard floating-point math can't handle the division reliably, leading to unpredictable outcomes.
+The following code shows how to prevent this instability.

 import numpy as np